 It is probably intuitive that unwrapping a cross product leads to another cross product, but what is the significance of ?
 We can solve for by plugging this solution into the original equation and doing a few lines of algebra.
 The same process shows that is irrelevant; that conclusion relies on a cross product of a vector with itself.

 By the way, did you notice that this is the same equation we arrived at in the last post for unwrapping dot products?
 How can it be that unwrapping both dot products and cross products results in the same equation?
 If this doesn’t bother you, it should because it’s a huge hint of things to come.

 Here is a GlowScript program written with Trinket that illustrates the geometry, and visualization thereof, involved in unwrapping a cross product.
 Embedding with Trinket lets users modify the code, run it to see the result of the modification, and then restore the original code.
 Experiment with it yourself.

 In researching the literature for this post, I came across an interesting notational problem.
 Specifically, when we write , by definition we must account for the angle between the two vectors if they are not orthogonal (in which case accounting for the angle simply gives a factor of 1).
 If and are not orthogonal, and if we are only interested in the direction of the cross product, we need a way to notate the direction.
 In other words, we need to notate the direction of the cross product without implying the need to account for the angle between the vectors.
 Does that mean we need to write something like ?
 I don’t know, but it’s something I’m thinking about.
 Clear and unambiguous notation is important, especially in introductory physics.

-In the next post, I will show how to unwrap both dot and cross products algebraically and will explain why both must be taken into consideration.
+In the next post in this series, I will show how to unwrap cross products algebraically and will demonstrate why a dot product is part of that process.
 I have never seen this explained before so I hope to make it worth your time to read.

 As always, feedback is welcome.
 I am especially interested in feedback on the clarity of my writing.